ionoid/docs.ionoid.io/docs/iot-apps.md

 To deploy your static binaries, upload them to the internet, and point the deployment URL to the right one.

-For more examples please visit our hosted sample Apps here: [Ionoid.io Sample Apps](https://github.apps.ionoid.net/)
+For more examples please visit our hosted sample apps here: [Ionoid.io Sample Apps](https://github.apps.ionoid.net/)

 ![Deploy Static Binary](/steps/projects-and-devices/app-deployment.png)

 **Notes: More robust deployment methods are being developped, they will be added soon.**

 ## Archive Apps

-Archive Apps are apps compressed files in [tar](https://en.wikipedia.org/wiki/Tar_(computing)) or [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) formats.
+Archive apps are compressed files in [tar](https://en.wikipedia.org/wiki/Tar_(computing)) or [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) formats.

-Archive Apps are composed of the following files:
+Archive apps are composed of the following files:
 ```
 * app.yaml      : App Basic information encoded in a Yaml file
-* meta/         : Meta directory that contains extra App metadata (Optional).
+* meta/         : Meta directory that contains extra app metadata (Optional).
-* bin/          : Binary directory where the App may reside.
+* bin/          : Binary directory where the app may reside.
-* ...           : Rest of the App file system and other dependencies files.
+* ...           : Rest of the app file system and other dependencies files.
 ```

-Example of a hello world App:
+Example of a hello world app:
 [IoT App Golang Hello World](https://storage.googleapis.com/public.opendevices.io/apps/arch/armv7/hello-world/hello-world-armv7-v0.2.tar)

 The content of the `app.yaml` file would be: